petalo/save-attachments-from-gmail-to-gdrive/README.md

 This Google Apps Script automatically saves Gmail attachments to Google Drive, organized by the domain of the sender's email address.
 It creates a folder structure where each sender's domain gets its own folder, making it easy to track and organize attachments based on their source.

+## Installation Options

+> **IMPORTANT**: This script offers two installation options, choose the one that best suits your needs:

+### Option 1: Simple Installation (Single File)

+For a detailed step-by-step guide, refer to the [Installation Steps](./INSTALLATION_STEPS.md).

+If you want the quickest way to implement the script:

+1. Create a new project in Google Apps Script at [script.google.com](https://script.google.com)
+2. Copy all the content from the `single-file/Code.gs` file and paste it into the editor
+3. Replace `YOUR_SHARED_FOLDER_ID` with your Google Drive folder ID
+4. Save and run the `saveAttachmentsToDrive` function

+This option is ideal for users who want a quick installation without worrying about multiple files.

+### Option 2: Modular Installation (Multiple Files)

+If you prefer a more organized structure for long-term maintenance:

+1. Create a new project in Google Apps Script at [script.google.com](https://script.google.com)
+2. Create the following files in your project:
+   - `Config.gs`
+   - `Utils.gs`
+   - `UserManagement.gs`
+   - `AttachmentFilters.gs`
+   - `FolderManagement.gs`
+   - `AttachmentProcessing.gs`
+   - `GmailProcessing.gs`
+   - `Main.gs`
+   - `Debug.gs` (optional)
+   - `appsscript.json`
+3. Copy the content of each file from the `modular/` directory
+4. Update the `mainFolderId` in `Config.gs` with your Google Drive folder ID
+5. Save and run the `saveAttachmentsToDrive` function

+This option is better for ongoing development and maintenance.

 ## Features

 - **Domain-Based Organization**: Automatically creates folders based on sender domains